Julio Alemán

 Julio Méndez Alemán (November 29, 1933 – April 11, 2012) was a Mexican actor.

 Biography

 Alemán was born in Morelia, Michoacán.
 After studying to be an agronomical engineer, he turned to show business.
 His first film was El Zarco in 1957.
 During the late 1960s and early 1970s, he was the MC of the Mexican version of the Italian children's puppet show Topo Gigio.

-Alemán appeared in more than 151 films and was elected, for a period, chairman of the Mexican actors' union, the Asociación Nacional de Actores (National Actors' Association).
+Alemán appeared in more than 151 films and was elected, for a period, general secretary of the Mexican actors' union, the Asociación Nacional de Actores (National Association of Actors, ANDA).
+He also served as a federal deputy in the 55th Congress (1991–1994), representing the Federal District's seventh district for the Institutional Revolutionary Party (PRI).

 Death

 Alemán died in Mexico City on April 11, 2012.
 He had been diagnosed with lung cancer.
 His remains were cremated and a memorial service was held on April 12, 2012, in Mexico City.